 - Banking sector, with reference to functions of the central bank (RBI in case of India), commercial banks, banking regulations, monetary policy etc.

-- The Union Budget and the Economic Survey, especially analysis of the most recent one.
+- The Union Budget and the Economic Survey, especially the analysis of the most recent one.

 - Career progression challenges in the domain of Finance Management.

-- Operations Management, concerned with designing and controlling the process of production and redesigning business operations in the production of goods or services.
+- Operations Management, concerned with designing and controlling the process of production and redesigning business operations in producing goods or services.

-- IT Management, as a discipline whereby all of the information technology resources of a firm are managed in accordance with its needs and priorities.
+- IT Management, as a discipline whereby all of the information technology resources of a firm align with the needs, goals, and priorities.